The Brands Redefining Binding & Packing For Trans Men

 They founded Trans Guy Supply with the aim to change the landscape for young trans folks so they don’t have to rely on sex shops to source items that are a necessity.
 Their online shop features products from other trans-owned brands, as well as their own line of packers, T-shirts, hats, and accessories made with the transmasculine experience in mind.

 Before launching their own line, Bjorkman and Rose tested “everything that was out there” from regular packers and prosthetics to STP (stand-to-pee) devices.
 They found that most could cost upwards of $100 for one packer.
-In contrast, the prices of packers from Trans Guy Supply range from $15 to $54.
-(My Pack packing straps also start at an affordable $15.)
+In contrast, the prices of packers from Trans Guy Supply range from $15 to $54 USD.
+(My Pack packing straps also start at an affordable $15 USD.)

 “Transitioning can be an incredibly expensive experience, and even if you are pursuing a medical transition, trans folks are part of a vulnerable population that doesn’t have a ton of money to spend,” says Rose.
 “What is the point of making a product for a community that can’t afford it?”